Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Abstract

 \section{Abstract}

-Tree-based Nearest Neighbor Search (NNS) is hard to parallelize on GPUs.
-However, newer Nvidia GPUs are equipped with Ray Tracing (RT) cores that can build a spatial tree called Bounding Volume Hierarchy (BVH) to accelerate graphics rendering.
-Recent work proposed using RT cores to implement NNS, but they all have a hardware-imposed constraint on the type of distance metric, which is the Euclidean distance.
-We propose and implement two approaches for generalized distance computations: filter-refine, and monotone transformation, each of which allows non-euclidean nearest neighbor queries to be performed in terms of Euclidean distances.
-We find that our reductions improve the time taken to perform distance computations during the search, thereby improving the overall performance of the NNS.
+High-performance implementations of $k$-Nearest Neighbor Search ($k$NN) in low dimensions use tree-based data structures.
+Tree algorithms are hard to parallelize on GPUs due to their irregularity.
+However, newer Nvidia GPUs offer hardware support for tree operations through ray-tracing cores.
+Recent works have proposed using RT cores to implement $k$NN search, but they all have a hardware-imposed constraint on the distance metric used in the search---the Euclidean distance.
+We propose and implement two reductions to support $k$NN for a broad range of distances other than the Euclidean distance: Arkade Filter-Refine and Arkade Monotone Transformation, each of which allows non-Euclidean distance-based nearest neighbor queries to be performed in terms of the Euclidean distance.
+With our reductions, we observe that $k$NN search time speedups range between $1.6$x-$200$x and $1.3$x-$33.1$x over various state-of-the-art GPU shader core and RT core baselines, respectively.
+In evaluation, we provide several insights on RT architectures' ability to efficiently build and traverse the tree by analyzing the $k$NN search time trends.